syk2021/speech-and-lang/speech-synthesis-tts/README.md

 # Speech Synthesis (TTS) Papers
 Compiled with references from https://github.com/wenet-e2e/speech-synthesis-papers, with additions on the TTS front-end side and slight modifications.
 Checkout the original list &uarr;!
-Like the original list, I keep starred papers.
+Like the original list, I keep starred papers (cited for more than 50 times)

 ## Datasets
 * Emotional Speech Synthesis